sdminonne/kubernetes/docs/proposals/workflow.md

 	// Only one between External and Spec can be set.
 	ExternalRef api.ObjectReference `json:"externalRef,omitempty"`
 }
 ```

 * `workfloStep.predecessors` is a slice of `WorkflowStepIdentifier`.
 They are
-reference to the predecessor steps of the current one.
+reference to the predecessor steps.
-* `workflowStep..jobSpec` contains the Job spec to be ran.
+* `workflowStep.jobSpec` contains the Job spec to be executed.
-* `workflowStep.externalRef` contains a reference to the external reference.
+* `workflowStep.externalRef` contains a reference any external reference (for example another `Workflow`).
 * `workflowStep.triggeringPolicy` policy to trigger current workflow step (job or external reference).

-`

 ### `WorkflowStatus`